cytoscape/cytoscape-manual/docs/Network_Analyzer.md

 ### Analyze Subset of Nodes

 Prior versions of this tool offered the option of analyzing all nodes or only a selected subset.
 This is no longer supported directly in the program.
-Instead, if you want to analyzer a subnetwork, you must first use the command **File → New Network → From Selected Nodes, All Edges** to create the desired subnetwork.
+Instead, if you want to analyze a subnetwork, you must first use the command **File → New Network → From Selected Nodes, All Edges** to create the desired subnetwork.
 <a id="plot_parameters"> </a>
 ### Plot Parameters

-Once the Analyzer is run, several additional columns are added to the Node Table (and EdgeBetweenness is added to the Edge Table).
+Once the Analyzer is run, several additional columns are added to the Node Table (and an EdgeBetweenness column is added to the Edge Table).
 To plot any of these new columns, right-click on the column header and select **Plot Histogram...** for a single parameter distribution, or **Plot Scatter...** for a bivariate plot of the data.
 Within either of these charts it is possible to select a section of the data, and select the nodes (edges) in the main graph window corresponding to the region selected on the chart.
 <a id="networkanalyzer_settings"> </a>

 <a id="networkanalyzerdemo"> </a>